Social Security and Supplemental Security Income

 3. Disabled Adult Child benefit (DAC) provides funds to a person with a disability when they depend on their parent who has a qualifying work history and is retired, disabled, or deceased.
 This benefit also is considered SSDI.
 This SSA brochure explains “adult child” benefits on page 7.

 4. Supplemental Security Income (SSI) is based on financial need and does not require a work history.
 For people with little or no income and assets, SSI provides financial assistance to those who are age 65 or older, blind, or have a qualifying disability and you should apply at 18 years.
 It helps to cover basic living expenses such as food and housing.
 Unlike payroll-funded Social Security, SSI is funded by general taxes and is not based on work history.
 For an adult age 18 or older with a qualifying disability, eligibility is determined by their individual income and assets, so their family’s resources are not counted in the individual’s income eligibility.
-SSI recipients automatically qualify for Medicaid, which provides health coverage for low-income individuals as well as SNAP: Supplemental Nutrition Assistance Program (SNAP) (formerly known as food stamps) | Mass.gov Some states, such as Massachusetts, offer additional payments to eligible SSI recipients.
-For more information about eligibility for the State Supplemental Program (SSP), see here: Learn about Massachusetts State Supplement Program eligibility and payments | Mass.gov
+SSI recipients automatically qualify for Medicaid, which provides health coverage for low-income individuals, as well as the Supplemental Nutrition Assistance Program (SNAP).
+Some states, such as Massachusetts, offer additional payments to eligible SSI recipients.
+Learn more about Massachusetts State Supplement Program eligibility and payments here.

 You can apply for Social Security or SSI here.